 makes an excellent organic white and

 red on the island that was known from ancient times for having the best climate and the best soil for grapes.
 Yiannis had a case of the new white so what better place to drink it than Sardelles, the seafood restaurant right next to the Butcher Shop?
-(Now one restaurant) Andrea and I went early and stopped in an ouzerie called Gazohori, just off the bottom of the square where the Keramikos Metro station is.
+(Now closed unfortunately) Andrea and I went early and stopped in an ouzerie called Gazohori, just off the bottom of the square where the Keramikos Metro station is.
 She had a glass of tsipuro, I had a bottle of the most obscure distilled ouzo

 they had on the menu which

 was Dolki from the island of Ikaria and we had a couple simple mezedes and a salad.
 Definitely a place worth returning to, with a bohemian atmosphere.
 If you can imagine an ouzerie in a University town you have the picture.
-Sardelles was an upscale place in appearance though not in price.
-Excellent service, more like a fancy restaurant than a laid back taverna.
-Delicious fried baby koutsomoures, a kind of red mullet, the first cousin of barbounia and eaten whole like gavros or maridthes.
-Excellent grilled

 A couple days later I was wandering around taking photos when I was suddenly aware of how good some of the graffiti art was.
 I began following it through back streets, deserted buildings and alleys and found myself back in Gazi.
 I called my friend Elias at Swift who had invited me for lunch and sugested he come down to the Butcher Shop